watari-naru/AntiFailRP/README.md

 # :warning: Information
 Script for preventing some FailRP

+# :Reasons for forking
+Speed ​​limits can now be changed for each vehicle category

 # :hammer_and_wrench: Features
 - Speed limit for all cars
 - Emergency Class can have a higher speed limit